 Licorice seeds require some preparation before sowing them, such as scarifying and presoaking the seeds.
 To scarify the licorice seeds, lightly nick with a knife or use sandpaper to scare the surface.
 Soak the seeds for 24 hours before sowing.

 When to Harvest Licorice Roots

-Licorice roots can be harvested after three to four years after planting, when the plants will have matured by that time.
+Licorice roots can be harvested three to four years after planting when the plants have matured.
 A trench or hole that is 2 to 3 feet deep needs to be dug to harvest all the roots.
 The roots can then be washed and trimmed to be prepared for storage.
 It can be re-sprouted from the roots.